mmikkel/CacheFlag-Craft3/README.md

 ## Project Config and `allowAdminChanges`

 Cache Flag supports [Project Config](https://docs.craftcms.com/v3/project-config.html) since v.
 1.2.0 (Craft 3.5.0 or later only). **If you're upgrading from an earlier version of Cache Flag, the relevant `.yaml` files will be automatically created after upgrading and running migrations.**

-Note that Cache Flag's CP section is inaccessible in environments where the  [`allowAdminChanges`](https://docs.craftcms.com/v3/config/config-settings.html#allowadminchanges) config setting is set to `false`.

-## Upgrading from Craft 2

-Cache Flag will attempt to automatically migrate flags from the old `templatecaches_flagged` Craft 2 database table after installation (or, after upgrading from an earlier version of Cache Flag for Craft 3).**

-The migration only runs if

-1. The old Craft 2 database table `templatecaches_flagged` is still in the database
-2. The new Craft 3 database table (`cacheflag_flags`) has no rows

-After the migration has completed, make sure that all flags have carried over.
-Any missing flags will have to be manually entered in Cache Flag's CP section (this can happen if there isn't parity between element source IDs in the Craft 2/3 database tables).

 ## Events